 Sow these from September to December for the best results.

 These sunflower seed bombs come in a pack of 50 with two to three sunflower seeds per ball.
 You can plant them any time of year and they benefit a smattering of animals, from bees to butterflies to chipmunks to squirrels.

 This is one area you’ll keep returning to year after year to see just how high your sunflowers are growing.

 5. Texas Bluebonnet Seed Bombs

 Bluebonnets, the beautiful blooming flower of Texas, can be seed bombed, too.
-For $12.50, a pack 20 seed bombs each with two to three seeds per ball will arrive right on your doorstep.
+A pack of 20 seed bombs each with two to three seeds per ball will arrive right on your doorstep.

 Bluebonnets thrive in the South Central U.S., and do best in full sun so be sure to bomb any open field as you see fit.
 They also support bee populations in addition to providing great photo opportunities in the springtime and summer.